 Figures 5.2-1 through 5.2-3 show peak detector exploratory scans with the radio operating on channels 24, 0, and 49 respectively.
 These show graphs of the radiated emissions levels from 30 to 1000 MHz measured with a peak detector in both vertical (red trace) and horizontal (blue trace) antenna polarities at turntable angles between 0 and 360 degrees and antenna heights of 100 cm, 250 cm and 400 cm.
+Operation on channel 0 resulted in the highest overall field strength.

 Figures 5.2.4 and 5.2.5 show the final composite preview scan graphs of the radiated emissions levels from 30 to 1000 MHz measured with a peak detector in both vertical (red trace) and horizontal (blue trace) antenna polarities at turntable angles of 0, 90, 180, and 270 degrees and antenna heights of 100 cm, 250 cm and 400 cm.
 In the 30 to 1000 MHz frequency range, the final measurement detector was quasi-peak; the measurement bandwidth was 120 kHz.
 The final measurements denoted by the diamonds were taken with the turntable angle, antenna elevation and polarity set to maximize the received levels.
-Figure 5.2.4 shows the DUT's emission with the transmitter on.
-Figure 5.2.5 shows the DUT's emission with the transmitter off and therefore is a measure of receiver spurious emissions in accordance with RSSGEN Clause 6.1.
-This scan also demonstrates conformance with the DUT's digital circuitry's conformance with FCC Part 15 Subpart B, for Class B equipment.
+Figure 5.2.4 shows the DUT's emissions with the transmitter on.
+Figure 5.2.5 shows the DUT's emissions with the transmitter off and therefore is a measure of receiver spurious emissions in accordance with RSSGEN Clause 6.1 as well as FCC Part 15 Subpart B, for Class B equipment.